 This epic 14-day itinerary makes a loop of Portugal's cultural highs and outdoor wonders, with a terrific mix of free time, tours, and scenic drives.
 You'll begin by getting a fantastic insight into the food and history of the capital, Lisbon, before heading west to the surf-lashed coastal town of Nazaré and the mighty monastery of Santa Maria de Alcobaça, founded in 1153 by Afonso Henriques, the first king of Portugal.

 Edging north brings you to Coimbra, with its delightful medieval center and the country's oldest university, and vibrant riverside Porto where a phenomenal drive takes you deep into the vine-draped Douro Valley, one of the world's most beautiful wine regions, for tastings and tours.
 Moving on south takes you to Unesco-listed Évora, a wonderfully laid-back walled city with alleys to stroll and Roman ruins to admire.

 From here, strike out into the Alentejo for peaceful farmstays, country walks, and season-driven home cooking.
 The ideal wind-down after this adventure is a couple of days in the Algarve, using Salema in the Costa Vincentina Natural Park as your base.
 This tranquil former fishing village has remained incredibly low-key, with a half-mile-long sweep of golden sand and easy access to nearby coves, cliffs, and marshland.

 Other memorable 14-day itineraries include the Ultimate Portugal Tour and a two-week trip that combines the very best of Portugal with several days on Madeira.
-Or check out the 15-day Highlights of Spain & Portugal and 21-day Porto, Lisbon, the Algarve & Sevilla itineraries for an incredible twin country trip.
+Or check out the 15-day Highlights of Spain & Portugal and the 21-day Porto, Lisbon, the Algarve & Sevilla itineraries for an incredible twin-country trip.